South Park Landfill

 - Landfill gas: The landfill is still producing methane in some areas but with no measurable pressure build up.
 The KIP CAP requires the PLP to install two landfill gas probes on the southern and western edges of the KIP Area to ensure methane is not migrating off-site.
 The properties will also be required to monitor buildings for methane.
 The CAPs contain different actions that are triggered when higher levels of methane are detected.

 - Maintenance: The PLPs are required to perform inspections and maintenance to ensure the long-term effectiveness of the remedy.
-The KIP PLP is required to inspect and maintain a 30” stormwater pipe that was constructed in an area at the landfill perimeter that was partially backfilled with cement kiln dust (CKD).
+The KIP PLP is required to inspect and maintain a 30” stormwater pipe that was constructed in an area at the landfill perimeter that was partially backfilled with cement kiln dust.
 An Environmental Covenant will be placed on the properties to ensure the cleanup actions stay in good condition to protect human health and the environment.

 - Long term monitoring: A Landfill Site Coordinator (or similar arrangement) must be designated to perform the long-term monitoring required to ensure the cleanup action is meeting cleanup standards.